Why Does My Hand Cramp and Twitch? Is It Carpal Tunnel Syndrome?

-There is a nerve that runs down your forearm, down to your wrist and your thumb and index and middle fingers.
-When your arm, hand and fingers get overworked, the wrist tissues can begin to swell and compress that nerve, causing problems in your hand.
+There is a nerve that runs down your forearm, down to your wrist and to your thumb, index, and middle fingers.
+When your arm, hand, and fingers are overworked, the wrist can swell up and compress that nerve, causing these problems you experience in your hand.

-And, yes, this is Carpal Tunnel Syndrome and it can cause your hand to twitch.
-And also to cramp.
+This is carpal tunnel syndrome, and it can cause your hand to cramp and twitch.

 - Itching in hand and fingers